iai-group/DBpedia-Entity/index_details.md

 - Entities without the following predicates are not indexed:
     * `<rdfs:comment>`
     * `<rdfs:label>`
-- All predicate values with URIs are resolved by replacing "_" with space; e.g., the URI `http://dbpedia.org/resource/As_We_May_Think` becomes “as we may think”.
+- All predicate values with URIs are resolved by replacing "_" with space; e.g., the URI `http://dbpedia.org/resource/As_We_May_Think` becomes "as we may think".

 ### Index fields